Day 1: Thursday, May 14

 Recent advances in optical and molecular technologies offer new opportunities to detect, localize, and characterize bacterial burden in wounds with greater speed and precision.

-This session explores emerging tools that ā€œilluminateā€ infection by enabling real-time or near–real-time bacterial identification.
+This session explores emerging tools that “illuminate” infection by enabling real-time or near–real-time bacterial identification.
 Optical imaging modalities, fluorescence-based detection, and molecular diagnostics will be reviewed, with attention to their mechanisms of action, accuracy, and practical integration into clinical workflows.
 The strengths and limitations of these technologies will be discussed.

-• Sponsor & Speaker: To be announced soon!
+• Speaker: To be announced soon!

 This symposium will feature presentations sponsored by our industry partners.
-Specific topics and sponsors will be announced in due course

 • Take time to enjoy refreshments, connect with fellow attendees, and explore the exhibition during this break